Portland Motorcycle Accident Attorney

 All of the shaded area around the truck is dangerous, but in heavy urban traffic like in downtown Portland, a motorcycle rider may inevitably find themselves in these dangerous positions.

 The problem for the truck driver also includes the demands of driving the big rig in the urban environment and maintaining awareness of all the vulnerable users of the road.
-If the motorcyclist below pulled into the right lane stop position after the truck was already stopped, they could be in a very dangerous position.
-Trucks often pull left to turn right, or pull right to turn left; they will often take up two lanes even when you think they have seen you.
-Secondly the motorcyclist's helmet is below the cab door window because the motorcyclist is very close to the truck.
-Often in traffic we have to pull into these types of lane positions in congested traffic, but the motorcycle rider could have increased their visibility by pulling farther to the right, away from the truck.
+If the motorcyclist below pulled into the right lane stop position after the truck was already stopped, they could be in a very dangerous position if the truck driver was not absolutely aware of the new person close to the big rig.

-The shaded area below illustrates how the cab effects the truck driver's angle of vision and the danger zone area that is likely to be difficult for the truck driver to see because of the mass of the big rig cab.
+The shaded area illustrates how the cab effects the truck driver's angle of vision and the danger zone area that is likely to be difficult for the truck driver to see because of the mass of the big rig cab.

-Adjusting a slightly upward where the truck driver's eyes are even above the cab door, we can see the truck driver's line of site is quite high and the motorcyclist and motorcycle are can be obscured to the driver especially in heavy traffic where the truck driver would working quite hard at driving the big rig and the traffic vehicle positions would be changing constantly.
+Adjusting a slightly upward where the truck driver's eyes are even above the cab door, we can see the truck driver's line of site is quite high and the motorcyclist and motorcycle are can be obscured to the driver who isn't actively scanning the road with their eyes and head.

 And the same motorcycle position but from a different angle, we can really see that the motorcycle and motorcyclist are nearly completely invisible from the truck driver's line of site and perspective.
+This motorcycle could be pedestrians, or even a small car.

 Portland Motorcycle Accident Attorney